danibcorr/Kinect-PowerPoint/README_EN.md

 Clone the repository on your local computer.
 Make sure you have Microsoft Kinect SDK installed on your computer.
 Connect your Kinect to your computer.
-Open the file "KinectPowerPointControl.sln" in Visual Studio.
+Open the file with extension ".sln" in Visual Studio.
 Compile the project to generate the desktop application.
 Once the application is compiled, you can run it to start controlling PowerPoint with the Kinect.